 Online Experiments at the PsycExperiments Web Site This page contains links to two archived experiments: 1) Memory for lateral orientation; and 2) Picture ratings.
 The former requires orientation judgments and the latter requires familiarity and pleasantness ratings for various paintings, photographs, movie stills, and so on.
 The experiments are archived, so you may want to try some of the other active experiments at the PsychExperiments website.

 Online Cognitive Laboratory Experiment on Auditory Memory A student-oriented lab experiment on the effects of rate of stimulus presentation on short-term memory for auditory digits.

 Online Cognitive Laboratory Experiment on the Verbal Transformation Effect A student-oriented lab experiment on the effects of word imagery and number of rhyming words on the number of reported transformations.
 Responses are typed and data are saved to the c:\ drive.

-Online Pilot Study of Individual Differences in Auditory Imagery Ability An initial effort to develop ways of assessing auditory imagery ability.
+Online Pilot Study of Individual Differences in Auditory Imagery Ability An effort to develop ways of assessing auditory imagery ability.
 The study (which may entail a long download on your computer) contains 5 self-report tasks (auditory and visual imagery scales and a hearing inventory) and 4 experimental auditory imagery tasks (pitch, timbre, timing, and mental manipulation).
-This study is still under development; comments appreciated....
+Data collection is completed, and writing of a manuscript is in progress.